-The Miami Project lecture series (25-30 lectures/year) provides opportunities for our graduate students and postdoctoral fellows to present their research and receive feedback.
+The Miami Project seminar series (25-30 lectures/year) provides opportunities for our graduate students and postdoctoral fellows to present their research and receive feedback.

 The Gail F. Beach memorial lectureship series (5-10 lectures/year) provides outstanding educational opportunities by inviting 5-10 renowned neuroscientists from around the world to our campus each year to promote education and collaboration.